KevDes22/Amazon-Sales-Dashboard-Power-BI/README.md

 ## Introduction

 This project presents an end-to-end sales analytics dashboard built in Power BI for an Amazon retail dataset.
-The dashboard spans three analytical pages — Objectives, Diagnostics, and Descriptive — and is designed to give stakeholders a clear, interactive view of revenue performance, customer behaviour, logistics, and seller activity across multiple markets.
+The dashboard spans three analytical pages — Objectives, Diagnostics, and Descriptive — and is designed to give stakeholders a clear, interactive view of revenue performance in Indian Rupee, customer behaviour, logistics, and seller activity across multiple markets.

 ---